ACA becomes the new U.S. National Governing Body for Olympic/Paralympic paddlesports

-Yesterday, the American Canoe Association announcedn that their members voted to become the new National Governing Body for Olympic, Paralympic and World Championship paddlesports.
+Yesterday, the American Canoe Association announced that their members voted to become the new National Governing Body for Olympic, Paralympic and World Championship paddlesports.
 The decision is the culmination of years of partnership between the Fredericksburg, Va.-based nonprofit and USA Canoe/Kayak, which had acted as paddlesports’ National Governing Body.

 Weeks ago things heated up.
 While the globe’s premier paddlesports athletes toiled away at this September's slalom and wildwater world championships in France, the future of the sport entered tumultuous waters back home in the U.S. as the ACA board of directors moved to amend its bylaws.